-WEST LAFAYETTE, Ind. - The 2012 Summer Undergraduate Research Fellowships (SURF) program will hold its annual research symposium Wednesday (Aug.1).
+WEST LAFAYETTE, Ind. — The 2014 Summer Undergraduate Research Fellowships (SURF) program will hold its annual research symposium Aug.
+7.

-The SURF program, celebrating its 10th anniversary this summer, was started in 2003 by Jay P. Gore, Reilly University Chair Professor of Engineering.
-It provides undergraduate students across engineering, science and technology disciplines with an intensive, interdisciplinary research experience, allowing them to work closely with graduate students and professors and to gain hands-on laboratory experience.
+The SURF program was started in 2003 by Jay P. Gore, Reilly University Chair Professor of Engineering.
+It provides undergraduate students in engineering, science and technology with an intensive research experience, allowing them to work closely with graduate students and professors and to gain hands-on laboratory experience.

-The interdisciplinary nature of the research at Purdue creates opportunities for undergraduates to work with researchers outside their major.
-During the 2012 program, a third of the participants had that opportunity.
+The interdisciplinary nature of research at Purdue gives undergraduates the opportunity to work with researchers outside their discipline.
+During the 2014 program, many of the participants took advantage of that opportunity.

-SURF is administered by the College of Engineering and directed by Melba Crawford, associate dean for research in engineering, and Eckhard Groll, interim assistant dean for research in engineering.
+SURF is administered by the College of Engineering and directed by Melba Crawford, associate dean for research in engineering.